Dashboard Member settings

 What is a DPIA?

 A DPIA is a process designed to help organisations identify and minimise the data protection risks of a project.
-Where the processing (eg obtaining or recording) of personal data (eg names, addresses and information about racial or ethnic origin) is likely to result in a high risk to individuals, a DPIA needs to be completed.
-For more information, read Data protection impact assessments.
+Organisations must carry out DPIAs if the personal data processing they want to engage in is likely to result in a high risk to individuals.
+For more information, read Data protection impact assessments and Data protection.

-Organisations will only be able to process personal data collected if at least one of the following six grounds has been met:
+The UK General Data Protection Regulation (GDPR) and Data Protection Act 2018 (DPA) set out certain lawful bases (also known as ‘lawful grounds’) for data processing.
+This means that organisations will only be able to process personal data if at least one of the following six grounds has been met:

-• necessary for compliance - the processing is necessary to comply with the law (not including contractual obligations).
+• necessary for compliance - the processing is required to comply with the law (not including contractual obligations)

-• legitimate interest - the processing is necessary for the organisation’s or a third party’s legitimate interests unless there is good reason to protect the personal data which overrides those legitimate interests.
-Where this is the case, a legitimate interest assessment will need to be carried out.
+• legitimate interest - the processing is necessary for the organisation’s or a third party’s legitimate interests, and there is no good reason to protect the personal data that overrides those legitimate interests.
+Where this is the case, a Legitimate interest assessment must be carried out

-The DPIA should set out which of these legal grounds for processing applies.
+The DPIA should clearly set out which legal grounds for processing apply.

 For more information, read Processing personal data.

-Most of these further conditions revolve around the processing being necessary.
-Being ‘necessary’ doesn’t mean that the processing has to be absolutely essential, but it must be more than useful or habitual.
-It must also be a reasonable and proportionate way of achieving the purpose, and the organisation must not use more data than they need to achieve their purpose.
-See the Information Commissioner’s Office (ICO) guidance for more information.
+Most of the further conditions revolve around the processing being necessary.
+Being ‘necessary’ doesn’t mean the processing must be absolutely essential, but it must be more than useful or habitual.
+Processing must also be a reasonable and proportionate way of achieving the purpose it’s being carried out for, and the organisation must not use more data than it needs to achieve its purpose.
+For more information, read the Information Commissioner’s Office’s (ICO’s) guidance on what ‘necessary’ means.

-Where the data subject explicitly consented to the data processing.
-This means that consent must be freely given, specific, affirmative (opt-in), unambiguous, and able to be withdrawn at any time.
+This is where the data subject has explicitly consented to the data processing.
+Their consent must be freely given, specific, affirmative (ie a clear opt-in), unambiguous, and able to be withdrawn at any time.
 Generally, for consent to be ‘explicit’, it:

-• must be confirmed in a clear (verbal or written) statement (and not by another type of affirmative action)
+• must be confirmed in a clear (verbal or written) statement, not by another type of affirmative action

-• must specify the nature of the special category data
+• must specify the nature of the special category data, and

 • should be separate from any other consent sought by the organisation

 Read Consent under GDPR for more information.
-This condition applies to a wide range of circumstances, however, when relied upon, people need to be given a genuine choice over whether and how their data is used.
+This condition applies to a wide range of circumstances; however, when relied upon, people must be given a genuine choice over whether and how their data is used.

-The processing is necessary for the organisation to carry out its obligations and exercise specific rights in the field of employment and social security and social protection law in so far as authorised by the law.
-This condition is likely relevant for employers (eg to ensure the health and safety of staff).
+This is where processing is necessary for the organisation to carry out its obligations and exercise specific rights in the fields of employment, social security, and social protection law, insofar as authorised by law.
+This condition is likely relevant for employers (eg for enabling them to ensure the health and safety of staff).

 Associated conditions

-For an organisation to be able to rely on this condition to process special category sensitive data, the following ‘associated conditions’ need to be met:
+For an organisation to be able to rely on this condition to process special category sensitive data, the following ‘associated condition’ must be met:

 This condition generally only applies to matters of life and death and is likely relevant for emergency medical care (eg where personal data needs to be processed for medical purposes, but the individual is unconscious).